feltcoop/felt-mockup/README.md

 and [so many more](https://en.wikipedia.org/wiki/Free_and_open-source_software)

 ## Governance
-Goverened under a Temporary Benevolent Dictatorship [defined here](GOVERNANCE.md)
+Governed under a Temporary Benevolent Dictatorship.
+[See GOVERNANCE.md](GOVERNANCE.md).

 ## License